EOSIO/Documentation/TechnicalWhitePaper.md

 <img align="right" src="http://eos.io/wpimg/diagram3.png" width="228.395px" height="300px" />

 Using the EOS.IO software, accounts can define named permission levels each of which can be derived from higher level named permissions.
 Each named permission level defines an authority; an authority is a threshold multi-signature check consisting of keys and/or named permission levels of other accounts.
-For example, an account's "Friend" permission level can be set for the account to be controlled equally by any of the account's friends.
+For example, an account's "Friend" permission level can be set for an action on the account to be controlled equally by any of the account's friends.

 Another example is the Steem blockchain which has three hard-coded named permission levels: owner, active, and posting.
 The posting permission can only perform social actions such as voting and posting, while the active permission can do everything except change the owner.
 The owner permission is meant for cold storage and is able to do everything.
 The EOS.IO software generalizes this concept by allowing each account holder to define their own hierarchy as well as the grouping of actions.

-### Named Message Handler Groups

-The EOS.IO software allows each account to organize its own message handlers into named and nested groups.
-These named message handler groups can be referenced by other accounts when they configure their permission levels.

-The highest level message handler group is the account name and the lowest level is the individual message type being received by the account.
-These groups can be referenced like so: **@accountname.groupa.subgroupb.MessageType**.

-Under this model it is possible for an exchange contract to group order creation and canceling separately from deposit and withdraw.
-This grouping by the exchange contract is a convenience for users of the exchange.

 ### Permission Mapping

-EOS.IO software allows each account to define a mapping between a Named Message Handler Group of any account and their own Named Permission Level.
+EOS.IO software allows each account to define a mapping between a contract/action or contract of any other account and their own Named Permission Level.
 For example, an account holder could map the account holder's social media application to the account holder's "Friend" permission group.
 With this mapping, any friend could post as the account holder on the account holder's social media.
 Even though they would post as the account holder, they would still use their own keys to sign the message.
 This means it is always possible to identify which friends used the account and in what way.

 ### Evaluating Permissions